 All of these things can help to make sure that you feel positive and ready to face whatever the world throws at you.

 How much exercise should you aim for?

-To feel the maximum benefits from exercise then you should be aiming for around 150 minutes of moderate activity each and every week.
+To feel the maximum benefits from exercise then you should be aiming for around 150 minutes of moderate activity each week.

 This exercise doesn’t have to be sweating it out in a gym for an hour.
-In fact, moderate exercise can come in the form of a simple 15 minute walk.
-This will give you the chance to clear out your mind and relax.
+In fact, moderate exercise can come in the form of a simple 15-minute walk.
 The main aim is to make yourself breathe a little heavier than normal, but not be out of breath.

 You can always start up with small bursts of exercise, such as 10 minutes 3 times a day.
 Slowly build up a frequency and intensity that fits with you.
 Ultimately, the main aim is simply to be more active.